junxit/us-congress-bills-117/metadata.md

 - 2022-09-14 — Pursuant to section 11 of H. Res.
 1339, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 1468, as amended; H.R.
 5865; H.R.
 5916, as amended; H.R.
 7735, as amended; H.R.
 7846; H.R.
 7939, as amended; H.R.
 8260, as amended; and S. 4205. (consideration: CR H7814-7822; text: CR H7814-7819)
 - 2022-09-14 — Pursuant to the provisions of H. Res.
 1339, proceedings on H.R.
 7939 are considered vacated.
 - 2022-09-15 — Received in the Senate, read twice.
+- 2022-12-20 — Amendment SA 6578 agreed to in Senate by Unanimous Consent.
+- 2022-12-20 — Amendment SA 6578 proposed by Senator Heinrich for Senator Moran. (consideration: CR S9609-9610; text: CR S9643-9649) In the nature of a substitute.
+- 2022-12-20 — Measure laid before Senate by unanimous consent. (consideration: CR S9609-9610)
+- 2022-12-20 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S9643-9649)
+- 2022-12-20 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text of amendment in the nature of a substitute: CR S9643-9649)
+- 2022-12-20 — Senate amendment agreed to: Amendment SA 6578 agreed to in Senate by Unanimous Consent.
+- 2022-12-20 — Senate amendment proposed (on the floor): Amendment SA 6578 proposed by Senator Heinrich for Senator Moran.
+- 2022-12-20 — Senate amendment submitted